Passw/TempleOS-ZenithOS/README.md

 ## Getting started

 See the [Releases](https://github.com/VoidNV/ZenithOS/releases) page for the latest stable release.
+As ZenithOS is in heavy development the last release may be quite behind from master.
+Alternatively, you can do the following and build an ISO from inside the OS, export it, and use that.

-The source code and binary files for ZenithOS can be found in the `src/` directory, and are assembled into a `ZenithOS.hdd` file by running `make_img.sh`.
-After this, set up a VM and select `ZenithOS.hdd` as the hard disk image, then boot up the VM.
+The source code and binary files for ZenithOS can be found in the `src/` directory, and are assembled into a `ZenithOS.hdd` disk image by running `make` for a fat32 disk or `make echfs` for an echfs disk.
+After this, you can do `make run` to run the image in QEMU, or more preferably, set up a VM in VirtualBox or VMWare, select `ZenithOS.hdd` as the hard disk image, and boot the VM.

 ### Contributing